skyvers/skyve-dev-guide/_pages/reports.md

 This defines where your report will aquire its data from.
 This can be one of:

 1. _BizQL_ - The Skyve query language, a starting query will be generated for you if the template was generated
-1. _SQL_ - Can be used to write complex SQL reports against the database direcly
+1. _SQL_ - Can be used to write SQL queries against the database directly
 1. _Constant_ - Can be used to specify a String constant to be merged into the report, for titles or footers for example within a common report template
 1. _Class_ - The fully qualified name of a Java class within your application which supplies data for the report.
 Classes must implement `BeanReportDataset`